jhelsby/jlox-notes/sections/3_parsing-expressions.md

 ```
 (1 + 2
 ```
 We'll implement this error handling in our `consume` method, which we'll define in a moment.
+We'll also need to throw an error at the end, if we try to call `primary()` on a token which isn't an expression.

 ```java
 private Expr primary() {